kontent-ai/kontent-ai.github.io/docs/articles/Custom-elements.md

 # Custom Elements in Kontent.ai
 A Custom element is essentially a small HTML application that exists in a sandboxed `<iframe>` and interacts with [Kontent.ai](https://kontent.ai/) via the [Custom Elements API](https://kontent.ai/learn/reference/custom-elements-js-api).
 Their main purpose is to extend the content editing experience of your editors.

-Also, have a look at the general overview of [deploying custom elements to Kontent.ai](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions).
+Have a look at the general overview of [deploying custom elements to Kontent.ai](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions).

 Check out our [**Integration Template repository**](https://github.com/kontent-ai/custom-element-template-react) to jumpstart your Custom Element creation.